siddhantgoel/tornado-sqlalchemy/docs/index.rst

 Add the :code:`SessionMixin` to your request handlers, which makes the :code:`make_session` function available in the GET/POST/... methods you're defining.
+Additionally, it also provides a :code:`self.session` property, which (lazily) constructs and returns a new session object (which will be closed in the :code:`on_finish` Tornado entry point).

-And to run database queries in the background, use the :code:`as_future` function to wrap the SQLAlchemy Query_ into a Future_ object, which you can :code:`yield` on to get the result.
+To run database queries in the background, use the :code:`as_future` function to wrap the SQLAlchemy Query_ into a Future_ object, which you can :code:`yield` on to get the result.

 Since we're talking about :code:`yield`, please note that currently we don't support the native :code:`asyncio.Future` objects included in Python 3.
 So if